Event: International Congress 2019

-Selected authors will be given the opportunity to defend their poster in a series of quick-fire poster sessions.
+Selected authors will be given the opportunity to defend their poster in a series of quick-fire oral sessions.

-The deadline for submitting is Wednesday 21 February 2018 (Midnight).
+The deadline for submitting is 26 February 2019 (23:59).
 No submission will be accepted after this date.

 HOW TO SEND ABSTRACTS